goremetking/Deep-Learning-Nanodegree/README.md

 ## language-translation
 Contains project 4:
 This time implementing a recurrent neural network using a sequence 2 sequence model and training it on a portion of English/French corpus to demonstrate translating from English to French.

+## face-generation
+Contains project 5:
+Using a Generative Adversarial Network to generate faces